PeskyByte/webwizard/README.md

 - [ ] fix the drag and drop of element in the funnel editor
 - [ ] implement layers in the funnel editor
 - [ ] add more custom stuff for the image component
+- [ ] go back to the default fonts
 # on hold

 - [ ] add product template page in the subaccount